Finding the Perfect Sofa Set for Your Smaller Living Room

 Buying for Tiny Spaces

-Purchasing the right chairs and couches for an apartment or small living room requires a little extra planning.
+Purchasing the right [chairs] and sofas for an apartment or small living room requires a little extra planning.
 You want to choose models that are compact as well as fashionable.
 Since couches are often the focal point of these areas, picking space-saving furniture, like a small sofa set, delivers ample seating with optimal style.

 The Right Sofas